ProDeveloperTutorial.com

-Introduction to Brute force approach with example
+1.2 Understanding Brute force approach with an example

 Brute force approach can also be called as exhaustive search.
 Basically brute force means you go through all the possible solutions.